wguesdon/Portfolio/README.md

 # Data_Science_portfolio_dev: A private repository to update and improve my data science portfolio

 # Data Science portfolio
-A collection of personal data sience and computational biology and projects.
+A collection of personal data science and computational biology and projects.

 ## About me

-I am an Immunologist with experience in molecular biology and data analysis with R and Python.
+I am a Senior Scientist with experience in immunology, molecular biology and data analysis with R and Python.
 As a researcher, I have developed strong skills in statistical analysis and communication.
 My research included analysis of complex genomic datasets of immune cell receptors and led to 10 articles in peer-reviewed journals.
 I have a passion for the use of machine learning in the drug discovery process.

 ## Contact Information
 William Guesdon, London UK